How Much Does It Cost to Start a Mental Health Practice in North Dakota?

 How North Dakota Compares to Neighboring States

-North Dakota is close to the national average for Mental Health Practice startup costs, with a cost-of-living index of 99.2.
-Compared to neighboring Minnesota ($49,000 median startup cost), North Dakota has higher costs for a Mental Health Practice.
+North Dakota is one of the more affordable states for launching a Mental Health Practice, with a cost-of-living index of 91.1 (national average is 100).
+Compared to neighboring Minnesota ($47,000 median startup cost), North Dakota offers lower costs for a Mental Health Practice.

 | State | Est. Cost | LLC Fee |